josemacenteno/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

 I started form the parameters that worked best in the quizes and turns out those gave good enough values for most cars.
-THese are the three parameters used during training and pipeline:
+These are the three parameters used during training and pipeline:

 ```
 orient = 9  # HOG orientations